[Last updated June 2015]

 Indeed many countries in Central America would qualify as being precious metal friendly.
 In part this is due to having ineffective governments and poorly enforced customs rules as well as having no (or low) Capital Gains taxes and a cultural affinity for gold and silver coinage.

 Panama has the most developed buying, storage and selling infrastructure in the region.
-Best Safety offer safe deposit boxes as well as local sales and buy-backs of precious metals.
-IGB are reputable and offer tailored safe deposit and brokerage services.
-VaultMax Global is a new safe deposit facility located in the Panama Pacifico special business area near Panama city, which has the added benefit of being a duty-free and tax-exempt zone.
+Best Safety have earned a good reputation and offer safe deposit boxes suitable for metals storage.
 If importing precious metals into Panama we suggest you find and use a local customs broker to navigate around the 7% import tax.

 Additional positive factors are the warm climate, good infrastructure, plus a dynamic and multi-cultural capital city.
 The existence of several attractive and well-developed American ex-pat communities and proximity to the mainland US are other positive factors particularly for US citizens.